 Roughly 80 percent of urban tree health problems originate from conditions below ground.
-A tree is supported both structurally and nutritionally by its roots, and any limitations placed thereon will result, directly or indirectly, in future health problems.
-These resources explore the fundamental releationship between soils and roots, and how to grow trees to provide the best growing conditions below ground.
+A tree is supported both structurally and nutritionally by its roots -- any limitations placed on its roots will result, directly or indirectly, in future health problems.
+These resources explore the fundamental relationship between soils and roots, and how to grow trees to create the best growing conditions below ground.

 Providing uncompacted soil volume for tree growth

 Soil volume and tree growth are directly related.
 Several techniques exist to protect soil volume under pavement from compaction so the soil can support root and tree growth.
-These methods can also be used for biorentention to treat stormwater runoff.
+These methods can also be used in biorentention practices that treat stormwater runoff.

-Tree Space Design A publication that explores the relationship between soil volume and tree growth, and provides strategies to grow trees 'out of the box'.
+Tree Space Design is a publication that explores the relationship between soil volume and tree growth and provides strategies to grow trees 'out of the box'.